 Training can cause mumbling and grumbling amongst the employees in a company.
-Employees sometimes have a hard time seeing how training and development provides opportunities for them to advance their skills and knowledge, as well as excel in their careers.
+Employees sometimes have a hard time seeing how training and development provide opportunities for them to advance their skills and knowledge, as well as excel in their careers.
 Use these three tips to help encourage employees to engage in online training to create a win-win situation for the employees and for the business.

 Offering online training automatically creates a flexible training option for employees.
 It allows them to remain in the office or at home to attend and complete training, rather than having to travel to seminars and training courses in far off places.
 Another way to encourage employees to engage in online training is to offer mobile training options.
 Instead of forcing them to always sit in front of a computer screen, offer SMS and other mobile options for employees to receive tips, tricks and activities to complete their training.

-Consider offering some kind of a bonus or incentive for those employees that complete the training courses.
+Consider offering some kind of bonus or incentive for those employees that complete the training courses.
 Each incentive should be tied to each milestone the employee reaches.
 Offer a bonus for completion of individual training modules as well as for completing the entire training course.
 Bonuses or incentives can vary according to the importance and length of the training.
 A bonus can be as simple as one paid day off from work to gift cards and free merchandise.
 How to incentivize team members to complete their training.

 Find the Expert